Only You Can Toss Your Dog's Poo!

 Protecting the Truckee River Watershed

 In addition to the unpleasant experience it creates for park-goers, dog waste poses a significant risk to environmental and human health!

 Why should we clean up dog waste?

-In high enough quantities, these bacteria and parasites from dog waste cause bodies of water to become unsafe for human recreation activities like swimming and fishing.
+In high enough quantities, the bacteria and parasites found in dog waste cause bodies of water to become unsafe for recreation activities like swimming and fishing.

 How Can You Help?

 Get More Stations Near You!